esteem-boy/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task #6: Create a script that creates a directory named my_first_directory in the /tmp/ directory.
+Task #7: This code Move the file betty from /tmp/ to /tmp/my_first_directory.